-under-battery-voltage shutdown (TPIC44L01 and TPIC44L02 only)
+under-battery-voltage shutdown (TPIC46L01, and TPIC46L02 only)

-The TPIC44L01 and TPIC44L02 monitor the battery voltage to prevent the power FETs from being turned on in the event that the battery voltage is too low.
-When the battery voltage is below 4.8 V, then GATE0-GATE3 may not provide sufficient gate voltage to the power FETs to minimize the on-resistance that could result in a thermal stress on the FET.
-The output goes back to normal operation after the undervoltage condition has been corrected.
-An under-battery voltage fault is flagged to the controller through FLT.
-The under-battery voltage fault is not reported in the serial fault word.
-When an under-battery voltage condition occurs, the device reports the battery fault but disables fault reporting for open- and shorted-load conditions.
-When the fault condition is removed before the CS signal transitions low, the fault condition is not captured in the serial fault register.
-The fault flag resets on a high-to-low transition of CS provided no other faults are present in the device.
+The TPIC46L01 and TPIC46L02 monitor the battery voltage to prevent the power FETs from being turned on in the event that the battery voltage is too low.
+When the battery voltage is below 4.8 V, then GATE0-GATE5 outputs may not provide sufficient gate voltage to the power FETs to minimize the on-resistance that could result in a thermal stress on the FET.
+The output resumes normal operation after the under-voltage condition has been corrected.
+An under-battery voltage fault flags the controller through the fault flag.
+Bit 7 of the serial-data fault word is set whenever an under-battery voltage condition is present.
+When an under-battery voltage condition occurs the device reports the battery fault, but disables fault reporting for open- and shorted-load conditions.
+When the fault condition is removed before CS signal transitions low, the fault condition is not captured in the serial fault register.
+FLT resets on the high-to-low transition of CS provided no other faults are present in the device.
 Figure 17 illustrates the operation of the under-battery voltage detection circuit.

-inductive voltage transients
+Inductive voltage transients

 A typical application for the predriver/power FET circuit is to switch inductive loads.
 When an inductive load is switched off, a large voltage spike can occur.
-These spikes can exceed the maximum V{DS} rating for the external FET and damage the device when the proper protection is not in place.
+These spikes can exceed the maximum V{DS} rating for the external FET and damage the device when proper protection is not in place.
 The FET can be protected from these transients through a variety of methods using external components.
-The TPIC44L01, TPIC44L02, and TPIC44L03 offer that protection in the form of a Zener diode stack connected between the DRAIN input and GATE output (see Figure 18).
-Zener diode Z1 turns the FET on to dissipate the transient energy.
-GATE diode Z2 is provided to prevent the gate voltage from exceeding 13 V during normal operation and transient protection.
+The TPIC46L01 and TPIC46L02 offer that protection in the form of a Zener diode stack connected between the drain input and GATE output (see Figure 18).
+Zener diode (Z1) turns the FET on to dissipate the transient energy.
+GATE diode (Z2) is provided to prevent the gate voltage from exceeding 13 V during normal operation and transient protection.